Phalcode/gamevault-docs/docs/server-docs/setup.md

 ## Method 3: TrueNAS Scale

-To add **gamevault-backend** to TrueNAS Scale, just add the [truecharts catalog](https://truecharts.org/manual/SCALE/guides/getting-started).
+To add the gamevault server Truenas Scale, just add the [truecharts catalog](https://truecharts.org/manual/SCALE/guides/getting-started), a community based catalog for Truenas Scale and install the **gamevault-backend** chart.

 :::note
-gamevault-backend is pre-configured on your behalf with postgres as the default database which requires the prometheus-operator and cloudnative-pg operator to be installed prior.
+gamevault-backend is pre-configured on your behalf with cloudnative-postgres as the default database which requires the prometheus-operator and cloudnative-pg operator to be installed prior.
 :::

 Setup your **Server Admin User** and **Server Admin Password** credentials.

 - **Show Server Settings**, enable this to display additional server sections.
-  - [ ] Server Registration Disabled
+  - &#9744; Server Registration Disabled.
-  - [ ] Server Account Activation Disabled
+  - &#9744; Server Account Activation Disabled.
   - Server Cors Allowed Origin: "*"
   - Server Log Level: **info**